South Carolina Foreign LLC Registration & Certificate of Authority Guide

 South Carolina Foreign LLC Registration Guide for Out-of-State Businesses

 Already have an LLC formed in another state such as Delaware, Wyoming, Texas, or Florida and planning to operate in South Carolina?
-In most cases, South Carolina law requires you to register your company as a foreign LLC in South Carolina before conducting business activities within the state.
+In most cases, South Carolina law requires you to register your company as a Foreign LLC in South Carolina before conducting business activities within the state.
 This approval is commonly known as obtaining a Certificate of Authority from the South Carolina Secretary of State.

-This guide explains the South Carolina foreign LLC registration process step by step, including appointing a South Carolina registered agent, filing the Foreign Limited Liability Company Application for Registration, paying the required state filing fee, and understanding post-approval responsibilities such as taxes, licenses, banking, and ongoing compliance.
+This guide explains the South Carolina Foreign LLC registration process step by step, including appointing a South Carolina registered agent, filing the Foreign Limited Liability Company Application for Registration, paying the required state filing fee, and understanding post-approval responsibilities such as taxes, licenses, banking, and ongoing compliance.

 1. What is South Carolina Foreign LLC Registration?

-In South Carolina, the term “foreign LLC” does not refer to an international company.
+In South Carolina, the term "Foreign LLC" does not refer to an international company.
 It refers to a limited liability company that was legally formed outside the State of South Carolina—either in another U.S. state or under the laws of a foreign country—and now intends to legally conduct business activities within South Carolina.

-Completing South Carolina foreign LLC registration grants an out-of-state LLC the legal authority to transact business within South Carolina.
+Completing South Carolina Foreign LLC registration grants an out-of-state LLC the legal authority to transact business within South Carolina.
 This authority is issued by the South Carolina Secretary of State upon approval of the Foreign Limited Liability Company Application for Registration, commonly known as a Certificate of Authority.

-Overview explaining South Carolina foreign LLC registration and certificate of authority
+Overview explaining South Carolina Foreign LLC registration and certificate of authority

 🧾

-2. When is South Carolina foreign LLC registration required?
+2. When is South Carolina Foreign LLC registration required?

-South Carolina law requires a foreign LLC to register if it is considered to be transacting business in South Carolina.
+South Carolina law requires a Foreign LLC to register if it is considered to be transacting business in South Carolina.
 While South Carolina statutes do not provide an exhaustive definition, the following ongoing activities typically create a registration obligation:

 • Maintaining an office, warehouse, storefront, or other physical place of business in South Carolina